Free Cell Phone Service - Discover Your Options!

 having access to television; it's just something everyone is expected

-to have to get along in society.
+to have to be appropriately integrated into society.

-Is a cell phone a basic
+a cell phone a basic

 human